-The three coverage measures are designed to be used with administrative data, and the primary limitations of the measures are related to those administrative data sources.
+The primary limitations with the three Coverage metrics are related to the administrative data sources with which they are designed to be used.
 Children who are eligible but not enrolled are not observed, and one cannot know why a child disappears from the enrollment files because the reason for disenrollment is not recorded (in contrast, survey methods allow accurate assumptions about continuing eligibility due to reported income data).
-Using MAX, we cannot know whether children are falling off the insurance rolls due to acquisition of employer-based insurance or an income increase (good reasons) or due to failure by the State or parent/guardian to appropriately re-enroll them (a bad reason).
+Using MAX, we cannot know whether children are falling off the insurance rolls due to acquisition of employer-based insurance or an income increase (good reasons), or due to failure by the State or parent/guardian to appropriately re-enroll them (a bad reason).

-Consequently, analysts using MAX must make assumptions about eligibility in order to make effective use of administrative data; in this case, we define the eligibility assumptions of Coverage PE and Coverage PI in order to create upper and lower bounds on the "true" measure of continuity.
-Since coverage is a ratio of insured to eligible months, Coverage PE will tend to underestimate true coverage due to the people who drop out of Medicaid and CHIP for good reasons.
-Similarly, Coverage PI may overestimate coverage, as some children may have been truly eligible prior to the first evidence of their enrollment.
+For this reason, analysts using MAX must make assumptions about eligibility in order to make effective use of administrative data-in this case, we define the eligibility assumptions of Coverage PE and PI in order to create upper and lower bounds on the "true" measure of continuity.
+Since Coverage is a ratio of insured to eligible months, Coverage PE will tend to underestimate true coverage due to the people who drop out of Medicaid and CHIP for good reasons.
+Similarly, Coverage PI may overestimate coverage, as some children may have been truly eligible prior to their first evidence of enrollment.

-Although Coverage PE and PI are highly correlated with each other and either metric can be used to track State performance over time, States may wish to know which metric will give them a more accurate picture of their patterns of enrollment.
-For this reason, we developed "Informed Participation," which is based on rates of pre-hospitalization enrollment among pediatric appendectomy patients.
-Informed Participation's stronger correlation with the American Community Survey (ACS), which is able to identify eligible unenrolled children, relative to PE and PI indicates that by examining the random event of appendicitis, we are able to circumvent some inherent limitations of administrative data.
-But Informed Participation is also limited by variable and incomplete reporting of managed care claims in some States, and not all States have sufficiently complete claims data to effectively implement the metric.
+Although Coverage PE and PI are highly correlated with each other and either metric can be used to track State performance over time, States may wish to know which metric will give them a more accurate picture of their patterns of enrollment; for this reason we developed "Informed Participation," based on rates of pre-hospitalization enrollment among pediatric appendectomy patients.
+Informed Participation's stronger correlation with the American Community Survey (ACS)-which is able to identify eligible unenrolled children--relative to PE and PI indicates that by examining the random event of appendicitis, we are able to circumvent some inherent limitations of administrative data.
+But Informed Participation is also limited by variable and incomplete reporting of managed care claims in some States, and not all States may have sufficiently complete claims data to effectively implement the metric.